COMMONLY USED ROLEX TERMINOLOGY & DEFINITIONS

 Wood: discontinued style of dial that had a sliver of wood covering the dial surface.
 Types included: birch, burl wood, walnut, African mahogany

-ROLEX BEZEL TERMS:
+ROLEX BEZEL TERMINOLOGY:

 12 point: Bezel with 12 diamonds.
 One at each hour marker